claytonrcarter/vuex-resource-modules/README.md

 // app.js

-import store from './store'
+// import your store (which includes the "widgets" module) import store from './store'

+// The store is ready to go, and you use all of the following actions:

-// GET /widgets/1
-store.dispatch('widgets/find', {id: 1})
+// Send a GET request to /widgets/1 store.dispatch('widgets/find', {id: 1})

-// GET /widgets
+// Or a GET request to /widgets store.dispatch('widgets/findAll')
-store.dispatch('widgets/findAll')

-// GET /widgets/2,3,4
+// This will GET /widgets/2,3,4
 store.dispatch('widgets/findMany', {ids: [2, 3, 4]})

-// POST /widgets with {prop: 'value'}
+// How about a POST request to /widgets with data: {prop: 'value'}
 store.dispatch('widgets/create', {prop: 'value'})

-// PATCH /widgets/1,2 with {prop: 'value'}
+// Or a PATCH to /widgets/1,2 with {prop: 'value'}
 store.dispatch('widgets/updateMany', {ids: [1, 2], prop: 'value'})

 // and there's more!
 ```

 `VuexResourceModule` defines the following actions.
 You can add to or override these as you please.
+See [Actions](#actions) for more information about each.
 * `find`
 * `findAll`
 * `findMany`